0xC000021A/Saturn-2/README.md

 + ***Saturn.exe Full Stable Build Progress: 50%***
 + ***Saturn.exe Deadline Date: 18/9/2022.
 (45 Days Remaining)***
-+ ***Current Developmental Phase: Pre-Test Phase***
++ ***Current Developmental Phase: Pre-Test***
-+ ***Next Developmental Phase: Alpha Test Phase***
++ ***Next Developmental Phase: Alpha Test***
-+ ***Saturn Test Progress: 0%***

 The Deadline Is There Just For Fun.
 The Deadline Date Is My Cat's Birthday.
-There Are Many Test Phases: Pre-Test, Alpha, Beta, Gamma, Delta, Lambda, Ladonics, Madonics, Radonics, General Stabilization, Release Candidates 1-6, Pre-Final Stable And Final Stable.
+There Are Many Developmental Phases: Pre-Test, Alpha Test, Beta Test, Gamma Test, Delta Test, Lambda Test, Ladonics, Madonics, Radonics, General Stabilization, Release Candidates 1-6, Pre-Stable And Stable.
+Phases After General Stabilization Will Have A Release Of The Malware For Review Purposes. ***THESE MIGHT NOT ALWAYS CONTAIN A WARNING IN CASE OF ACCIDENTAL EXECUTION ON AN ELEVATED USER ACCOUNT.*** Have UAC On At Times When You Are Copying The Malware To Virtual Machine For Testing etc.
-In These, There Are 5 Phases Where The Malware's Predicted Stability Is Displayed.
+In The Developmental Phases, There Are 5 Phases Where The Malware's Predicted Stability Is Displayed.
 The Predicted Stability Phases Are:
 <sup>C6H14</sup>